-The final installment of FAR & Away Conversations for the season, features performance artists Elliot Reed and Ron Athey in a virtual discussion.
+FAR & Away Conversations starts 2021 with a livestream featuring performance artists Elliot Reed and Ron Athey in a virtual discussion.
 In this live-streamed event the collaborators have the platform to talk about topics that they feel are pertinent in the moment and you as the audience will have the opportunity to ask questions via the chat.

 Tuesday February 9, 2021 @7pm EST